 Step 1: Do some research on the best real estate agents in your area

 Most agents have a presence on the internet.
 Step 1 is to use that to your advantage to make a list of realtors that you’d like to meet.
 Finding potential real estate agents could be simple as Googling them.
 Take notice of their existence.
 Before you meet them, try to get to know them.
 It will be easy for you to pick who you want to work with as a result of this.

 Step 2: Speak with or meet with a number of real estate agents

 Selling or purchasing a property is a significant financial investment.
 You’ll need to locate someone you can work with and trust.
 So don’t be afraid to meet several people.
 Meet with them and inquire about their marketing plan if you are selling a house.
 If you’re looking to buy a house, inquire about how they can assist you.
 Read this article on “What does a real estate agent do?” if you’re not sure what services a Toronto real estate agent can give you.

 Step 3: Interview a number of agents before choosing the best real estate agent

-You may ask questions, learn about their experience and working style, and assess their areas of specialization and professionalism by meeting and interviewing a few possible realtors.
+The first time you meet your realtor you may not have the opportunity to conduct an in-depth interview to check if he/she has the experience that you’re looking for.
+For the next meeting, make it explicit, and state your desire to interview them.
+You may ask questions, learn about their experience and working style, and assess their areas of specialization and professionalism.
 You want to work with someone who will be on time, has a proven track record of closing deals in your area, and will clearly answer all of your issues and inquiries.